-Yes, it takes time and mental energy, but even if my personal mission statement doesn’t pan out, I suspect this big-picture thinking exercise has value.
-It’s a strategic time-out in my game of life.
+Yes, it takes time and mental energy, but even if your personal mission statement doesn’t pan out, this big-picture thinking exercise might have value.
+It’s a strategic time-out in your game of life.

-Because it’s impossible to encapsulate my life in a single mission?
+Because it’s impossible to encapsulate your life into a single mission?

-Maybe some people can have multiple personal missions.
-But I am pretty sure that the more focused I am and the less I multi-task, the more progress I’ll make.
+Maybe some people can have multiple personal mission statements.
+But I’d argue that the more focused you are and the less you multi-task, the more progress you’ll make.
 (See: Reason #2.)

 Because many successful people don’t seem to need personal mission statements and people who have them rarely seem to succeed?

 There are a couple of flaws to this argument: